Method 1: To add a profile to an existing map with one or more grid-based map layers:

 - Select the Profile object in the Contents window.
 Choose the appropriate surface from the Current profile dropdown list, and then edit the line and fill properties for that surface.

-Method 2: The profile method is quick and easy, but you have to manually draw the cross section line on the map.
-If you have specific x,y values that you need to use for the cross section line, you will want to use the Grid Slice command.
-This option extracts a slice through the grid along the trace defined by a polyline in a vector file (e.g. BLN, BNA, SHP, DXF, etc.) or a line drawn on the map.
+Method 2: The profile method is quick and easy, but you have to manually draw the cross section line on the map and you cannot modify the limits of the profile once it is created.
+If you have specific XY values that you need to use for the cross section line, or you want to modify the limits of the profile, you will instead want to use the Grid Slice command.
+This option extracts a slice through the grid along the trace defined by a polyline.
+The polyline can be drawn on the map as part of a base layer, or it can be in a vector file format (e.g. BLN, BNA, SHP, DXF, etc.).

 If you have the XY values for the section line, an easy vector format to create is the BLN format.
 It is an ASCII format consisting of a header line with the number of vertices, followed by the XY coordinates of the vertices.
 The following example draws a line from (1.0,1.0) to (2.0,3.0).